 There were no winners in this tragic case, with Blanchard dead, Gypsy facing a long road to recovery, and Godejohn seemingly in prison for the rest of his life.

 It is unknown as to why Dee Dee Blanchard acted as she did, but her behaviour and actions had a catastrophic effect on Gypsy Rose, whilst causing a ripple effect that continues to be felt to this day, and surely will continue to be felt for several years to come.

-Gypsy Rose will be eligible for parole in 2024, she is currently incarcerated at Chillicothe Correctional Center in Missouri.
+Gypsy Rose was released from prison in 2023, having originally being incarcerated at Chillicothe Correctional Center in Missouri.
 Nicholas Godejohn is currently imprisoned in the Potosi Correctional Center – his legal team are seeking a retrial.